 1. Make Bathtime Learning Time

 Instead of focusing on washing and playing, add in some songs or techniques that were learned during swim practice.
-That could include as little as splashing water on the hair, floating on the back, blowing bubbles, or submerging the face quickly.
+That could include splashing water on the hair, floating on the back, blowing bubbles, or submerging the face quickly.
 This being said, it’s important you watch your instructor during practice to see what words they use or what techniques they are using to help swimmers achieve their goals.

 2. Build Trust with your Instructor